 And this has got to stop, I’ve had enough.

 The ‘Elephant Building’ is not some abstract modern art interpretation of the symbology of an elephant or anything like that.
 It is a straightforward depiction of an elephant.
-A lot of effort went in to make it look like an elephant, and in what is a massively impressive outcome that somehow has got totally missed by most people, it genuinely does.
+A lot of effort went in to make it look like an elephant, there’s even a vent for the eye.
+But this massively impressive outcome has somehow got totally missed by almost everyone.

 As this video explains, you’ve been looking at the wrong side of the building.
 You’ve been looking at the wrong side of the building for over 40 years.